alexanderjarl91/shoe_fullpage/README.md

 # What is this?

-A demo product page using an npm package called fullPage.js to for full page scrolling effects and nav menu on the right hand side.
+A demo product page using an npm library called fullPage.js to for full page scrolling effects and nav menu on the right hand side.
 It also contains the newest, freshest js module on the market.

 This page is using the following technologies:
 *sass;